Chart Color Schemes

 Penrith lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Penrith's population is estimated at around 21,138 as of Feb 2026, reflecting an increase of 3,172 people since the 2021 Census.
-This growth represents a 17.7% increase from the previous population count of 17,966.
-The change is inferred from AreaSearch's estimated resident population of 19,833 as of June 2024 and an additional 748 validated new addresses since the Census date.
-This results in a population density ratio of 1,714 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Penrith's growth exceeded that of its SA4 region (6.5%) and the state, making it a growth leader in the area.
+As of Feb 2026, Penrith's population is estimated at around 21,138, reflecting an increase of 3,172 people since the 2021 Census.
+The 2021 Census reported a population of 17,966 in Penrith.
+This growth was inferred from AreaSearch's estimation of the resident population at 19,833 following examination of ABS data released Jun 2024 and an additional 748 validated new addresses since the Census date.
+This results in a population density ratio of 1,714 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Penrith's growth exceeded both its SA4 region (6.5%) and state averages since the 2021 census, marking it as a growth leader.
 Interstate migration contributed approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 are used, with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase, with the suburb expected to grow by 8,262 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 32.9% over the 17 years.
+By 2041, Penrith is expected to grow by 8,258 persons based on aggregated SA2-level projections, reflecting a total increase of 32.9% over the 17-year period.

 Frequently Asked Questions - Population